mortgageconsortium/.github/profile/README.md

   - Buyer
      - This role you will get automaticaly when you create a case.
   - Seller
      - You can get this role after some buyer invite you as a seller.
-This is for simplicity to go over the demo and try all features.
+This is for simplicity to go over the demo and test all features.

 ### Decentralized Identity
   Concept of Decentralized Identity